starshev/Python-Structuring-Unicorn-Company-Data/README.md

-# Structuring unicorn company data with Python
+# Structuring Unicorn Company Data with Python

 ### Task
 Analyze financial metrics of unicorn companies (valued over $1 billion).
 Perform data wrangling, cleaning, and structuring with a focus on exploratory data analysis (EDA) and visualization to uncover trends and insights.